 Well, you don’t have to worry.
 It’s normal.
 Your pullet’s wattles are just starting to gain some color.
 Also, your pullet is just starting in the egg-laying business.
 You could say the body of your chicken is not yet fully developed, that’s why.
 Allow your girl to adjust and mature.
 Her wattles will redden, and her eggs will look normal soon.

-Wattles Help Handlers Monitor Chicken Health
+Wattles Are Indicators of Chicken Health

 Additionally, you can also use your chicken’s wattles as a health tracker.

-Your chicken’s wattles could only be a health tracker if you know how it actually looks like in the first place.
+Your chicken’s wattles could only be a health tracker if you know what it actually looks like in the first place.
 Make sure you take some time to research how your chicken’s wattles should actually look.

-It is a good idea to check your chickens when you notice any change in shape, size, and color of their wattles.
+It is a good idea to check your chickens when you notice any change in the shape, size, and color of their wattles.
 Additional symptoms such as lethargy should get you concerned.